matiaslapolla/checkmydepto/README.md

 The page will reload when you make changes.\
 You may also see any lint errors in the console.

+### `npm start-edge`

+Runs the app in the development mode on Microsoft Edge.\
+You might modify this command in order to run the app on other browsers.\
+This command is located in the package.json file, under the scripts section.

 ### `npm test`